spdermn02/TouchPortal_Discord_Plugin/README.md

         - *Note*: May be reworked in the future to store Access Token but found issues with this implementation during development.
   Bug Fixes:
-    - Added bug fix from pre-v4.0.0 here as well - longer wait times between attempted reconnect
+    - Added bug fix from pre-v4.0.0 here as well - longer wait times between attempted reconnect v4.0.1
+  Updates:
+    - Setting to tell you if Discord was successfully connected to - Valid values are 'Disconnected' or 'Connected'
+    - (Windows Only) Setting to disable the Process Watcher if for some reason your system isn't recongizing the application properly.
+      - *Note*: This could require a stop/start of TPDiscord if Discord closes while authenticated, this can be done inside Touch Portal Settings -> Plug-Ins -> Select "Touch Portal Discord Plugin" and clicking the Stop button, wait a few seconds, click the Start button
 ```

 ## Plugin Capabilities